deepmodeling/deepmd-kit/doc/install/install-from-source.md

 Since TensorFlow 2.12, TensorFlow C++ library (`libtensorflow_cc`) is packaged inside the Python library.
 Thus, you can skip building TensorFlow C++ library manually.
 If that does not work for you, you can still build it manually.

 The C++ interface of DeePMD-kit was tested with compiler GCC >= 4.8.
-It is noticed that the I-Pi support is only compiled with GCC >= 4.8.
+It is noticed that the i-PI support is only compiled with GCC >= 4.8.
 Note that TensorFlow may have specific requirements for the compiler version.

-First, the C++ interface of Tensorflow should be installed.
-It is noted that the version of Tensorflow should be consistent with the python interface.
+First, the C++ interface of TensorFlow should be installed.
+It is noted that the version of TensorFlow should be consistent with the python interface.
 You may follow [the instruction](install-tf.2.12.md) or run the script `$deepmd_source_dir/source/install/build_tf.py` to install the corresponding C++ interface.

 :::